a3sha2/asltest/long_description.rst

 preprocessing, and will be updated as newer and better neuroimaging software becomes available.

-fMRIPrep performs basic preprocessing steps (coregistration, normalization, unwarping, noise component extraction, segmentation, skullstripping etc.) providing outputs that can be easily submitted to a variety of group level analyses, including task-based or resting-state fMRI, graph theory measures, surface or volume-based statistics, etc. fMRIPrep allows you to easily do the following:
+ASLPrep performs basic preprocessing steps (coregistration, normalization, unwarping,segmentation, skullstripping  and computation of  cerebral blood flow (CBF)) providing outputs that can be easily submitted to a variety of group level analyses, including task-based or resting-state CBF, graph theory measures, surface or volume-based statistics, etc.
+ASLPrep allows you to easily do the following:

-  * Take fMRI data from *unprocessed* (only reconstructed) to ready for analysis.
+  * Take ASL data from *unprocessed* (only reconstructed) to ready for analysis.
   * Implement tools from different software packages.
   * Achieve optimal data processing quality by using the best tools available.
   * Generate preprocessing-assessment reports, with which the user can easily identify problems.